Australian Health Service Safety and Quality Accreditation Scheme

 - Approve accrediting agencies to assess health service organisations against the safety and quality standards

 - Undertake ongoing liaison with state and territory health departments on opportunities to improve the Standards and the accreditation system

 - Report to health Ministers annually on safety and quality.

 - Information on the operation of the AHSSQA Scheme is contained in a series of fact sheets.

 Review of the AHSSQA Scheme

 In 2017/18 the Commission undertook a comprehensive review of assessment processes and the performance of accrediting agencies.
 This was done following feedback from state and territory regulators and chief executives of health service organisations, who identified concerns with some aspects of the AHSSQA Scheme, including its ability to reliably verify an organisation’s safety and quality systems.
-As a result, the Commission developed six strategies to improve the AHSSQA Scheme’s reliability to more accurately assess an organisation’s compliance with the NSQHS Standards.
+As a result, the Commission developed six strategies to improve the AHSSQA Scheme’s reliability to more accurately assess an organisation’s compliance.
 These strategies are to:

 - Improve the veracity of health service organisation assessments